Who are the top 10 players who have never won a World Snooker Championship title?

 Stephen Maguire burst onto the scene in 2004 by winning the European Open, before completely dismantling the UK Championship field to collect his one and only Triple Crown title.
 This led Ronnie O’Sullivan to suggest at the time that Maguire could dominate the sport for the next decade.

-Ironically, though, a series of high-profile defeats to the ‘Rocket’ would set Maguire back and his potential has arguably been unfulfilled.
+Ironically, though, a series of high-profile defeats against the Rocket would set Maguire back and his potential has arguably been unfulfilled.
 Maguire once claimed that he wanted to win in Sheffield before his 30th birthday.
-Now aged 40, that date has long since passed for the gritty Glaswegian.
+Now aged 41, that date has long since passed for the gritty Glaswegian.

 Compared to Hawkins, Maguire has just two semi-final appearances to his name and some may query why he’s higher on the list of snooker players who have never won a World Championship, which is understandable.
 While Hawkins has arguably punched above his weight, Maguire’s failure to make the most of his ability is what has been so frustrating throughout his career.

-One sudden spark could still change that, but he finds himself in a difficult quarter of the draw in 2021 alongside Ding Junhui, Stuart Bingham, and defending champion – that man again – O’Sullivan.
+One sudden spark could still change that, but he finds himself in a difficult quarter of the draw in 2022 and faces Shaun Murphy in the opening round.

 Crucible Record: Semi-Final – 2007, 2012.